jmpargana/PRG-Praktikum/Milestones/Milestone1/readme.txt

 	The a) and b) parts of the first exercise can be found in the code/Aufgabe1ab folder and one needs to type *make* to compile this seperate program from the project.

+	To run the GUI version of the program navigate to the gui folder, type *qmake* to create a MakeFile followed by *make* and execute the gui binary.

 Working hours:
 	Each member focused on one of the exercises.